MG Motor to sanitise 4,000 police vehicles across India

-MG Motor India on Monday said it plans to sanitise around 4,000 police vehicles across the country.
-The company is undertaking complete car sanitisation including fumigation, car wash, cabin refresh and sanitisation of high touch points of police vehicles, MG Motor India said in a statement.
+MG Motor India on Monday said it plans to sanitize around 4,000 police vehicles across the country.
+The company is undertaking complete car sanitization including fumigation, car wash, cabin refresh, and sanitization of high touch points of police vehicles, MG Motor India said in a statement.

-In its endeavour to support them, MG Moto is going the extra mile with fumigation of police cars, which ensures complete disinfection of the vehicle's cabin, he added..
+In its endeavor to support them, MG Motor is going the extra mile with fumigation of police cars, which ensures complete disinfection of the vehicle's cabin, he added.

 - READ MORE ON: